-Since childhood, I have had a strong interest in numbers, .
-As I older, I have been exposed to various subjects, such as robotics, programming, statistics, and engineering, require data analysis.
+Since childhood, I have had a strong interest in numbers, as evidenced by how quickly I can memorize phone numbers and my habit of summing and decomposing them into prime numbers.
+As I have grown older, I have been exposed to various subjects, such as robotics, programming, statistics, and engineering, all of which require data analysis.
 In recent years, with the development of computing power, artificial intelligence based on data science has impacted every aspect of our lives.
-As a result, data science has become many industries and could be seen as the foundation of the fourth industrial revolution.
-As an interdisciplinary field that combines statistics, computer science and engineering, the prospects of its development fascinate me.
+As a result, data science has become critical to many industries and could be seen as the foundation of the fourth industrial revolution.
+As an interdisciplinary field that combines statistics, computer science， and engineering, the prospects of its development fascinate me.

-During my spare time, I an introductory course in data science and collaborated with classmates on a case study the identification and categorization of coins using computer visualization techniques.
-Through this experience, I gained a comprehensive understanding of the application of data science, from data collection and classification to building convolutional neural network(CNN) models and data analysis Python programming.
+During my spare time, I completed an introductory course in data science and collaborated with classmates on a case study about the identification and categorization of coins using computer visualization techniques.
+Our paper, "Brazilian Coin Counter Research Report", discussed a coin identification and validation model based on the AlexNet convolutional model.
+Through this experience, I gained a comprehensive understanding of the application of data science, from data collection and classification to building convolutional neural network(CNN) models and conducting data analysis with Python programming.

 In this process, I realized that my previous understanding of data science was limited to algorithms and programming.
 However, data collection and labeling form the cornerstone of this process.
 Having a clear and logical dataset is crucial for accelerating learning by computers.

-On the other hand, I that CNNs heavily rely on matrix operations, such as convolutional filters, which extract features from complex datasets. athematical principles like linear transformations and matrix factorizations underpin the efficacy of CNNs.
+On the other hand, I found that CNNs heavily rely on matrix operations, such as convolutional filters, which extract features from complex datasets.
+Mathematical principles like linear transformations and matrix factorizations underpin the efficacy of CNNs.
 I first studied linear algebra during my ACT course but did not fully understand its significance in applied scenarios.
-But during the big data project, I amazed by the powerfulness of it and would like to learn more about linear algebra systematically in my future university study.
+But during the big data project, I was amazed by the powerfulness of it and would like to learn more about linear algebra systematically in my future university study.

-, so I have actively participated in various mathematical competitions. rom number theory to functions, geometry to probability.
-I remember once when preparing for the AMC, asked for the probability of getting an odd number before all even numbers appeared once.
+Solid mathematical skills are essential for data research, so I have actively participated in various mathematical competitions.
+I have challenged myself to solve problems ranging from number theory to functions, geometry to probability.
+I remember once when preparing for the AMC, one particularly memorable problem asked for the probability of getting an odd number before all even numbers appeared once.
 I was consumed by the problem and ended up skipping dinner, but the feeling of satisfaction after finally arriving at the correct answer before going to bed was incomparable.
-From permutation and combination in elementary school math Olympiad to conditional probability in high school, such problems have sparked my great interest in data and statistics
+From permutation and combination in elementary school math Olympiad to conditional probability in high school, such problems have sparked my great interest in data and statistics.

-After , so I was to participate in the Space City Competition, a global event organized by NASA.
+After acquiring a solid foundation in mathematics, I eagerly sought opportunities to apply theoretical knowledge to real-world research, so I was privileged to participate in the Space City Competition, a global event organized by NASA.
 In the Asian regional finals, we were tasked with using the Lagrange method to calculate the position of the perigee.
-The principle behind it is based on the condition of force equilibrium for a mass in a gravitational field potential field. ur team mathematical modeling and equation-solving techniques to determine the location of the Lagrange points during the competition.
-Concepts such as potential functions and integration methods in mathematics in practical applications.
+The principle behind it is based on the condition of force equilibrium for a mass in a gravitational field potential field.
+During the competition, our team employed mathematical modeling and equation-solving techniques to determine the location of the Lagrange points during the competition.
+Concepts such as potential functions and integration methods in mathematics proved pivotal in practical applications.
 Meanwhile, data also play a key role in this research, and the combination of them reinforces the range of problems they can solve.